NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/github.md

 ## Integration permissions

-For the GitHub integration to function, Cloudflare CASB requires the following GitHub API permissions:
+For the GitHub integration to function, Khulnasoft CASB requires the following GitHub API permissions:

 | Permission                  | Access      | Description                                                                                             |
 | --------------------------- | ----------- | ------------------------------------------------------------------------------------------------------- |